25 Best Lures for Brown and Rainbow Trout

 24) Devon Minnows & Trillens Ashley Spinner

-These are a very old lure design which predates all other lures except the spoons.
+These are a very old line through lure design which predates all other lures except the spoons.
 They come in both floating and sinking versions.
 The floaters are crafted from wood, and the sinkers from brass.

 The sinkers cast well and sink fast.
 On the retrieve, they spin around creating an extreme amount of line twist.
 Although, with modern swivels, and improved spinning reels the issue of line twisted is reduced.
-Using a superline should eliminate it entirely.
-Most anglers today use them when targeting salmon, but a small, if mostly elderly group of trout fishermen still find success.
+Using a superline on a reel with good line lay should eliminate the line twist entirely.

 25) Depose broken-back minnow

 The origins of these hand painted hard plastic French made minnows seems lost in time.
 They first hit the market sometime in the 1970’s.
 They were a popular seller, and retailers had trouble getting consistency of stock.

 Fishermen I have asked had polarising feedback regarding them.
 Some had great success, while others could not seem to make them work.
 I was in the later group; I purchase several of these articulated minnows when new to trout fishing.
 They swim like a minnow or bully darting across the bottom.
 The upwards facing bib, seems to cling the lure to the bottom and it sends up a trail of sediments as it wiggles along.
 It looks quite lifelike.